 Tim is admitted to practice in all courts in West Virginia and is currently a member of the American Association for Justice, the West Virginia American Association for Justice, the West Virginia Bar Association and the Harrison County Bar Association.
 He is also a member of the Harrison County Chamber of Commerce.

 When Tim began practicing law, his first several years were spent representing large corporations and insurance companies against injured people.
 By 2001, fed up with the disturbing tactics that insurance companies would use to deny or delay claims for injured people, Tim made a commitment from then on to only represent injured people.
-Ultimately, on June 1, 2006, Tim opened his own firm – The Miley Legal Group – and finally had the type of firm he always envisioned – a law firm on the cutting edge, dedicated to providing excellent legal service to injured people.
+Ultimately, on June 1, 2006, Tim opened his own firm – The Miley Legal Accident Injury Lawyers – and finally had the type of firm he always envisioned – a law firm on the cutting edge, dedicated to providing excellent legal service to injured people.

 Experience and Family